When is the Best Time to Get a Puppy?

 Are you ready to welcome a new puppy into your life?
 There is plenty to consider and even more to prepare before you finally bring your little one home for the first time, so make sure that you do research thoroughly before committing to anything.

-To help you get started, why not use our handy checklist to make sure you’ve got everything your new puppy needs?
-Similarly, don’t forget to ensure your pup gets microchipped as soon as they are old enough – in the UK, it’s a legal requirement for all puppies to be microchipped and registered by the time they are eight weeks old.
+Don’t forget to ensure your pup gets microchipped as soon as they are old enough – in the UK, it’s a legal requirement for all puppies to be microchipped and registered by the time they are eight weeks old.
 In addition to their microchip, why not check out our selection of dog tags to find the perfect accessory for your pup’s shiny new collar?
 You can view our range of dog tags here.

 No matter when you decide to get a puppy, if you’re fully prepared and ready to welcome him or her into your home, you’re sure to have a wonderful life together.